PhysJAM/Physics-Simulation-cpp-Qt-Programming/README.md

 created by Julio Morgado

 This is a basic physics simulation using custom QGraphicsItems in the Qt framework.
-This project includes custom classes will be created periodically.
-Feel free to use this code for educational purposes.
+This project includes custom classes will be periodically updated.
+Feel free to use this code for educational purposes and/share suggestions to make the code more efficient.